 - 1. This document is SS-AGR-74, one of a series of the Agronomy Department, UF/IFAS Extension.
-First published February 2000.
-Revised September 2006, October 2009, and October 2013.
-Please visit the EDIS website at http://edis.ifas.ufl.edu. - 2.
+Original publication date February 2000.
+Revised September 2006, October 2009, October 2010, December 2016, and July 2020.
+Visit the EDIS website at https://edis.ifas.ufl.edu for the currently supported version of this publication. - 2.
 D.L.
-Wright, professor, North Florida Research and Education Center, Quincy, FL; B. Tillman, assistant professor, North Florida Research and Education Center, Marianna, FL; J. Marois, professor, North Florida Research and Education Center, Quincy, FL; J. A. Ferrell, associate professor, Agronomy Department, Gainesville, FL; and N. DuFault, assistant professor, Department of Plant Pathology, Gainesville, FL; UF/IFAS Extension, Gainesville, FL 32611.
+Wright, professor, UF/IFAS North Florida Research and Education Center; B. Tillman, associate professor, UF/IFAS NFREC; I. M. Small, assistant professor, UF/IFAS NFREC; J. A. Ferrell, professor, Agronomy Department; and N. DuFault, assistant professor, Plant Pathology Department; UF/IFAS Extension, Gainesville, FL 32611.

 The use of trade names in this publication is solely for the purpose of providing specific information.
-UF/IFAS does not guarantee or warranty the products named, and references to them in this publication does not signify our approval to the exclusion of other products of suitable composition.
+UF/IFAS does not guarantee or warranty the products named, and references to them in this publication do not signify our approval to the exclusion of other products of suitable composition.

 The Institute of Food and Agricultural Sciences (IFAS) is an Equal Opportunity Institution authorized to provide research, educational information and other services only to individuals and institutions that function with non-discrimination with respect to race, creed, color, religion, age, disability, sex, sexual orientation, marital status, national origin, political opinions or affiliations.
-U.S. Department of Agriculture, Cooperative Extension Service, University of Florida, IFAS, Florida A&M University Cooperative Extension Program, and Boards of County Commissioners Cooperating.
-Nick T. Place, Dean with the new varieties has shown a yield advantage to planting starting April 25.
-The Risk Index is modified each year as better information is gained to help farmers adapt to a shifting disease.
+For more information on obtaining other UF/IFAS Extension publications, contact your county's UF/IFAS Extension office.
+U.S. Department of Agriculture, UF/IFAS Extension Service, University of Florida, IFAS, Florida A & M University Cooperative Extension Program, and Boards of County Commissioners Cooperating.
+Nick T. Place, dean for UF/IFAS Extension.

+factors shown in Table 1 will largely determine the severity of the disease.
+Variety selection and planting date are the most consistent factors that influence TSWV severity.
+Optimum planting dates have shifted over the years.
+Peanut planting once began in mid- to late April and would end by mid-May or until peanuts were planted.
+This date has continued to shift and recently focused on the period between May 11 and May 25.
+However, recent research with the newer varieties has shown no yield advantage or penalty if peanuts are planted in the April 25 to June 1 date range.
+The TSWV Risk Index is modified each year as better information is gained to help farmers adapt to a shifting disease or other production factors.
+The Peanut Rx and Peanut Disease Risk Calculator are handy resources to predict risk under various management and cultural practice scenarios of production.
 Plant stands are critical for minimizing spotted wilt incidence and severity regardless of cultivar used.
 Although most insecticides have little, if any, effect on spotted wilt incidence, use of phorate (Thimet or Phorate) in-furrow at planting will reduce thrips damage.
-Twin rows strip tillage, and rotation with bahiagrass have provided consistent suppression of spotted wilt in recent years as well as higher grades due to more uniform maturity.
+Twin row (seven-to-ten-inch spacing) with strip tillage, and rotation with bahiagrass have provided consistent suppression of spotted wilt as well as higher peanut grade in recent years, due to more uniform maturity.
 Use of Classic® herbicide tends to increase severity of spotted wilt.
-Recent research in Florida has shown not only that strip tillage reduces TSWV as compared to conventional tillage but that perennial grasses as the crop prior to peanut reduces TSWV even further.
+Recent research in Florida has shown that strip tillage instead of conventional tillage, and use of perennial grasses in rotation with peanuts reduces TSWV.
 Getting a good plant stand (4-6 plants/row ft.) is critical to minimizing TSWV.